 And you’ll be able to tell: high-trust organizations have employees and teammates who become visible advocates for your business and its people.

 1. Authentic Connection

-- Co-create of a safe environment where people are able to support and challenge one another freely
+- Co-create a safe environment where people can support and challenge one another freely

 - Celebrate your and others’ successes (even the small ones) to show you care

-- Share or create common experiences that gives people common emotions to connect with others on to develop empathy.
+- Share or create common experiences that give people common emotions to connect with others to develop empathy.

 - Walk the Talk: behave in close alignment with your values (make sure you know them first)

 - Make decisions for both short and long term benefits